By Angel G. Terrera

-- Types of Tests: Consider particular scenarios of certain type of Test Cases (eg UAT, Regression, Smoke).
+- Types of Tests: Consider particular scenarios of certain types of Test Cases (UAT, Regression, Smoke).

 - ROI: Return on Investment (ROI) for the business that each script has, specific to each company.

-Number of steps and verification: The complexity is given by the number of steps (actions) and checkpoints (expected results) each of them have.
+Number of steps and verification: The complexity is given by the number of steps (actions) and checkpoints (expected results) each of them has.

 However, much will have to do with the type of project since the course of treatment is not the same for traditional (cascade) or agile projects.